mehrshadshams/CarND-Behavioral-Cloning-P3/README.md

 Finally here's the result of the model driving:

-![alt text][result]

-I was curious how will the activations look like, so I wrote the code in show_activations.py that computes the activations of all convolution layers and create a single image for each frame

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=_yOrivEaAq8
 " target="_blank"><img src="https://img.youtube.com/vi/_yOrivEaAq8/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

-and here's the activations for the recorded test
+I was curious how will the activations look like, so I wrote the code in show_activations.py that computes the activations of all convolution layers and create a single image for each frame and here's the activations for the recorded test

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=_YpAa8rnSSw
 " target="_blank"><img src="https://img.youtube.com/vi/_YpAa8rnSSw/0.jpg"